InternLM/lmdeploy/docs/en/advance/chat_template.md

   {system}{meta_instruction}{eosys}{user}{user_content}{eoh}{assistant}{assistant_content}{eoa}{separator}{user}...
   ```

-  When using the CLI tool, you can pass in a custom dialogue template with `--chat-template`, for example.
+  When using the CLI tool, you can pass in a custom chat template with `--chat-template`, for example.

   ```shell
   lmdeploy serve api_server internlm/internlm2-chat-7b --chat-template ${JSON_FILE}